Scientific Binomial Name: Pyrus communis

 Eaten fresh, in salads or use in fruit baskets.

-A good-quality Bosc pear will be medium-sized or larger with no bruises and only a few minor scuff marks.
-The coloring will be dark yellow with a cinnamon russeting of the skin.
+A good-quality Comice pear will be medium-sized or larger with no bruises and only a few minor scuff marks.
+The coloring will be green-yellow with an occasional red blush.
 Pears are ripe when they yield to gentle pressure at the stem end.

 Handle with care, especially when fully ripe.
 Ripen in a cool, dark place.
 Pears may be refrigerated for a few days.